AKASHNEGI-github/MCA-Notes/OOP.md

 ```

 ### What is Pure Virtual Function
-In c++, A pure virtual function (or abstract function) is a virtual function that doesn’t contain any statements, But we must override that function in the derived class, otherwise, the derived class will also become an abstract class.
-A pure virtual function is declared by assigning 0 in the declaration.
+In c++, A pure virtual function (or abstract function) is a virtual function that doesn’t contain any statements and is declared by assigning 0 in the declaration.
+We must override that function in the derived class, otherwise, the derived class will also become an abstract class.

 ```c++
 class Parent // Abstract Class